duneanalytics/docs/docs/data-tables/raw/evm/withdrawals.md

 ![type:video](https://dune.com/embeds/2370313/3886141)

-We hope to integrate beacon chain data in the future, which will streamline the process of connecting deposits and withdrawals, and eliminate the need for the aforemnetioned workaround.
+We hope to integrate beacon chain data in the future, which will streamline the process of connecting deposits and withdrawals, and eliminate the need for the aforementioned workaround.

 ## Column Data